Razorwings18/Medieval-Dynasty-Speak-Up/README.md

 9. Change use_reshade to "True"
 10. Change screenshot_key to the string that represents the key you chose in STEP 2.
 See the included "key_reference.txt" to find the string.

 That's it.
 Now, in the game, use the NUMBER KEYS to select dialogue options.
-MSDU won't work if you click the options with your mouse.
+MDSU won't work if you click the options with your mouse.